afrojac10/Huddle-Landing-Page-With-Alternating-Blocks/README.md

  If your a hirer and loves this work then reach out to me i will be able to start work as a Jnr :)

-**Note: This is the first release of the challange and future update wil still be provided.**
+**Note: This is the first release of the challange and future update will still be provided.**